Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 # Data, Code and Workflows Guideline

+Assembly of high-quality genomes is critical for the characterization of structural variations (SV), for the development of a high-resolution map of polymorphisms and to serve as the foundation for gene annotation.
+In recent years，the advent of high-quality, long-read sequencing has enabled an affordable generation of highly contiguous de novo assemblies, as evidenced by the release of many reference genomes, including from species with large and complex genomes.
+The long-read sequencing technology is instrumental in accurately profiling the highly abundant repetitive sequences which otherwise challenge sequence alignment and assembly programs in eukaryotic genomes.
+In this protocol, we describe a step-by-step pipeline to assemble a maize genome with PacBio long reads using Canu and polish the genome using Arrow and ntEdit.
+Our protocol provides an optional procedure for genome assembly and could be adapted for other plant species.

 To guide eBook authors having a better sense of the workflow layout, here we briefly introduce the specific purposes of the dir system.